BYLAW I – NAME AND PURPOSE

 Section A. Appointment: Members of the Council are appointed by the Secretary.
 Members are selected based on specific needs of the Council in order to balance those viewpoints required to effectively address policy issues under consideration.

-Section B. Categories: The Council shall consist of no more than 18 members and up to 16 alternates appointed by the Secretary for 2-year terms.
+Section B. Categories: The Council shall consist of no more than 18 members and up to 16 alternates appointed by the Secretary for a term not to exceed 3 years.
 The Director of the Fish and Wildlife Service (FWS), and the President of the Association of Fish and Wildlife Agencies (AFWA), shall be ex officio members.
 The 16 remaining members shall be discretionary appointees (Appointees).
-Such members shall be senior-level representatives for recreational fishing, boating, and aquatic resource conservation and must have the ability to represent their designated constituencies.
+Such members shall be senior- level representatives for recreational fishing, boating, and aquatic resource conservation and education must have the ability to represent their designated constituencies.

 1. Primary membership

 Appointees shall be selected from among, but not limited to, the following national interest groups:

 - State fish and wildlife resource management agencies (2 members - one member shall be a Director of a coastal State and one from an inland State);